-Other jurisdiction's income tax return-The credit is allowed only if you file an income tax return with the other state or local jurisdiction.
+Other jurisdiction's income tax return-The credit is allowed only if you, or a pass-through entity in the case of a composite or entity-level income tax, file an income tax return with the other state or local jurisdiction.
 The credit is not allowed based on income tax withholding shown on a Form W-2 or estimated income tax paid to the other state or local jurisdiction.